curiousoffice/playbook/README.rst

 After that, the following stuff is set up:

 - Project mailing-list: `project@sophilabs.com <project@sophilabs.com>`_, which includes the client and `project-dev@sophilabs.com <project-dev@sophilabs.com>`_, which include only the technical team
-- JIRA tracker (provided by client)
+- Jira tracker (provided by client)
 - Gitlab or Github repositories (provided by client)
 - Jenkins project (provided by client)
 - Access to cloud service (security groups and roles)